 In May 2013 the Cooper Brothers released another new CD entitled “SOUTHBOUND“.
 The album was recorded at the Tragically Hip’s studio in Bath, Ontario and was produced by Colin Cripps – guitarist with Blue Rodeo and producer of such artists as Kathleen Edwards and Jim Cuddy.

-The Cooper Brothers band has been hard at work on a new album since January 2016 at AudioValley Studios in their hometown of Ottawa and expect to release it in early 2017.
-The album entitled RADIO SILENCE, was produced by the Cooper Brothers, engineered by Steve Foley and features twelve new Richard Cooper- penned originals.
+The Cooper Brothers band has been hard at work on a new album since January 2016 at AudioValley Studios in their hometown of Ottawa and they are happy to announce the arrival of the newly-released RADIO SILENCE.
+Produced by the Cooper Brothers and engineered by Steve Foley, the album features twelve new Richard Cooper-penned originals.
 The album is available from I-tunes, Spotify etc. plus from their online store.

 Check out our web store where you can get our CD’s, tee shirts, posters and much more.